konekoya/Bible/README.md

 The original Bible content and codes are from http://springbible.fhl.net/OfflineBible/offline.html

 #TODOs
-- fullscreen mode with chrome when click on black mode, check this and see if we can implement this in major browsers https://developer.mozilla.org/zh-TW/docs/Web/API/Element/requestFullScreen
+- fullscreen mode with chrome when click on black mode, check this and see if we can implement this in major browsers - need to think about the mechanism and UX https://developer.mozilla.org/zh-TW/docs/Web/API/Element/requestFullScreen
 - scrollbar improvement - make one with vanilla JavaScript
 - reading mode is needed